Set for Year 7 (Year 6 to 7 Transition)

 If you think your son/daughter is eligible for Forces Premium, please email firstname.lastname@example.org.

 How will my son/daughter know when they have homework and when will it be set?

 All homework is set via the satchel:one system.
-Homework begins to be set a couple of weeks in to the autumn term to allow time for each year 7 tutor group to setup their logins in their first IT lesson.
+Homework is normally set from the fifth week of autumn term to allow time for each year 7 tutor group to setup their logins in their first IT lesson.
 A description of the homework task, suggested time for completion, the deadline and how it should be submitted are all detailed in each homework post on satchel:one.
 We do not have a homework timetable as these frequently lead to tasks being set which do not directly impact on learning.
 Instead, departments set homework if it either deepens learning or prepares them for the next lesson.

 What should I do if my satchel:one login isn’t working?

 Parent/carers will be issued with their own satchel:one (previously called Show My Homework) login to monitor their child's homework during the first 2-3 weeks of term.
 Students access satchel:one via RM Unify, which uses the same login details as a classroom computer, and will be covered in their initial computer lessons.
 If you have an issue with satchel:one then please contact the school via email@example.com.

 Students should access EduLink One via the tile in RM Unify.
 They login to it with the same username and password as a classroom computer.
 Students will be able to view their timetable and house points, and book extra-curricular activities when available.